Mühlehorn: Demographics

-In the 2007 federal election the most popular party was the SPS which received 54% of the vote.
+During the 2007 federal election, the most popular party was the SPS which received 54% of the vote.
 Most of the rest of the votes went to the SVP with 31% of the vote.

 In Mühlehorn about 67.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

 Mühlehorn has an unemployment rate of 0.71%.
 As of 2005, there were 17 people employed in the primary economic sector and about 7 businesses involved in this sector.
 88 people are employed in the secondary sector and there are 9 businesses in this sector.
 38 people are employed in the tertiary sector, with 13 businesses in this sector.

 The historical population is given in the following table:

 Transportation

 The municipality is located on the A3 motorway.

+Mühlehorn railway station, located on the Ziegelbrücke–Sargans railway line, is served by the S17 regional train of St. Gallen S-Bahn.